sebwolf-de/sebwolf-de.github.io/index.markdown

 layout: home
 ---

 Hi, my name is Sebastian Wolf.
-I work as a research associate at the Technical University of Munich.
+I work as a CPU performance developer technology engineer.

+Before that, I did my doctorate at the Technical University of Munich.
-I mostly work on the HPC earthquake simulator [SeisSol](https://github.com/SeisSol/SeisSol).
+I worked on the HPC earthquake simulator [SeisSol](https://github.com/SeisSol/SeisSol).
 Also, have a look at [my page at TUM](https://www.cs.cit.tum.de/sccs/personen/sebastian-wolf/).